sofieditmer/classification/README.md

 $ git clone https://github.com/sofieditmer/classification.git
 ```

 Once the user has cloned the repository, a virtual environment must be set up in which the relevant dependencies can be installed.
 To set up the virtual environment and install the relevant dependencies, a bash-script is provided, which automatically creates a virtual environment and installs the necessary dependencies listed in the ```requirements.txt``` file.
-To run the bash-script that sets up the virtual environ-ment and installs the relevant dependencies, the user must execute the following from the command line.
+To run the bash-script that sets up the virtual environment and installs the relevant dependencies, the user must execute the following from the command line.

 ```
 $ cd classification